Privacy: the iOS browser showdown

 And indeed, good luck refusing cookies, you can get lost in the menus without finding the option, or even being sure that the option chosen actually allows you to refuse cookies (I won't go into detail, that would deserve a dedicated article).

-Here you might say to yourself: I haven't clicked on "I accept" yet, Google must not have placed cookies.
-Especially since if we read the latest sanction from the CNIL against Google (dated December 10, 2020), he allowed himself to do so but he corrected the situation:
+At this point you might think: I haven't clicked "I accept" yet, so Google can't have placed any cookies.
+All the more so since, if you read the latest CNIL sanction against Google (dated December 10, 2020), Google used to do exactly that but has since corrected course:

-The restricted training took note that, since an update in September 2020, companies stop automatically placing advertising cookies as soon as the user arrives on the google.fr page.
+The restricted committee noted that, since an update in September 2020, the companies had stopped automatically placing advertising cookies as soon as the user arrives on the google.fr page.

 However, let's look at the requests sent (since step 2):

 Among the numerous requests sent to the various Google services, we can note the requests to adservice.google.com and to doubleclick.net.
-The request to adservice.google.com contains the cookie NEST.
+The request to adservice.google.com does contain the NID cookie.
 What is this cookie for?
-According to Google's own words :
+According to Google's own words:

 We use cookies, such as "NID" and "SID", to personalize ads on Google sites, such as Google Search.
 For example, we use them to remember your most recent searches, your previous interactions with an advertiser's search results or ads, and your visits to an advertiser's website.
 This allows us to show you personalized ads on Google.